top of page

 Enhanced Efficiency and Accessibility

 The BNSS 2023's provisions for filing private complaints are designed to enhance the efficiency and accessibility of the criminal justice system.
-By allowing magistrates to filter out baseless complaints and by streamlining procedures for minor offenses, the BNSS ensures that court resources are utilized effectively and that justice is delivered swiftly.
+By allowing magistrates to filter out baseless complaints and by streamlining procedures for minor offences, the BNSS ensures that court resources are utilised effectively and that justice is delivered swiftly.

 Safeguarding Against Misuse